red-collar-official/flutter_kore/packages/umvvm/doc/disabling_components.md

-# Disabling components
+# Disabling Components

-You can disable most of components of Umvvm at all.
+You can disable most of the components of Umvvm entirely.

-### Disabling navigation component
+### Disabling Navigation Component

-If you don't want to use navigation component just don't pass it to global app initialization:
+If you don't want to use the navigation component, just don't pass it to the global app initialization:

 ```dart
 @mainApp